The University of Memphis

-These records shall be available for review by representatives of Employee Safety and Health or other appropriate University Official(s) upon request.
+These records shall be available for review by representatives of Environmental Health and Safety or other appropriate University official(s) upon request.

 |Fire Prevention and Safety|

 In case of a fire or a fire alarm, all personnel in the building shall evacuate the building and congregate at the building's designated assembly point as found in the Crisis Management Plan.
 Personnel must remain outside the building until the fire department gives permission for reentry to the building.
 Any employee who fails to evacuate a building during a fire, false fire alarm, or fire drill shall be subject to disciplinary action.

-Persons noting potential fire hazards should report the circumstances to Employee Safety and Health for investigation and recommendation of corrective action.
+Persons noting potential fire hazards should report the circumstances to EH&S for investigation and recommendation of corrective action.

 Fire safety equipment, such as extinguishers and alarm systems shall be used for designed purposes only.

-Empty or damaged fire extinguishers should be reported to Employee Safety and Health for immediate replacement.
+Empty or damaged fire extinguishers should be reported to EH&S for immediate replacement.

 Exhaust hoods over cooking facilities shall be maintained in satisfactory condition by the facility operator.

-Employee Safety and Health shall ensure that fire drills are conducted in each building at least annually, but more frequently when required by applicable fire code.
-Records of these fire drills shall be maintained by Employee Safety and Health.
+EH&S shall ensure that fire drills are conducted in each building at least annually, but more frequently when required by applicable fire code.
+Records of these fire drills shall be maintained by EH&S.

 Supervisors and classroom/laboratory instructors shall ensure that good housekeeping procedures are always followed and shall initiate immediate action to alleviate fire hazards or other conditions not meeting fire prevention standards.

-If it is necessary to turn off or disconnect a fire water line, sprinkler system, standpipe system, fire hydrant, or fire alarm system, it shall be the responsibility of Physical Plant to notify the Memphis Fire Department and Police Services prior to such action.
-It shall also be the responsibility of Physical Plant to notify the Fire Department and Police Services after returning such systems to service.
+If it is necessary to turn off or disconnect a fire water line, sprinkler system, standpipe system, fire hydrant, or fire alarm system, it shall be the responsibility of Physical Plant to notify the appropriate fire department and Police Services prior to such action.
+It shall also be the responsibility of Physical Plant to notify the fire department and Police Services after returning such systems to service.
 When a required fire protection system is out of service for more than 4 hours during a 24 hour period, the fire department shall be notified and either the building evaculated or an approved fire watch posted until the system is returned to service.

 |General Safety and Housekeeping|